kubemq-io/docs/docs/development/rest.md

 The KubeMQ server API provides a simple interface for all messaging patterns.

-RPC functions are supported by REST calls and Stream functions are supported by Websockets calls.
+RPC functions are supported by REST calls, and Stream functions are supported by Websockets calls.
 ## Table of Content
 [[toc]]
 ::: tip Postman